-(a) In order to ensure proper presentation of agenda items by staff, questions arising from council members after receiving their information packet should, whenever possible, be presented to the city manager for staff consideration prior to the council meeting.
-This pre-meeting submission allows staff time to

-- research and respond to the council member's questions and provide all council members with the answer to assist the council's decision-making process. - (b) The city manager shall designate the appropriate staff member to address each agenda item and shall see that each presentation is prepared and presented in order to inform and educate the council on the issues which require council action.
+- (a) In order to ensure proper presentation of agenda items by staff, questions arising from council members after receiving their information packet should, whenever possible, be presented to the city manager or his designee for staff consideration prior to the council meeting.
+This pre-meeting submission allows staff time to research and respond to the council member's questions and provide all council members with the answer to assist the council's decision-making process. - (b) The city manager shall designate the appropriate staff member to address each agenda item and shall see that each presentation is prepared and presented in order to inform and educate the council on the issues which require council action.
 The presentation should be professional, timely, and allow for discussion of options for resolving the issue.
-The staff member making the presentation shall either make it clear that no Council action is required, present the staff recommendation, or present the specific options for council consideration. - (c) The city manager is directly responsible for providing information to all council members concerning any inquiries by a specific council member.
+The city manager shall direct the staff member making the presentation to make it clear that no Council action is required, or present the staff recommendation, or present the specific options for council consideration. - (c) The city manager is directly responsible for providing information to all council members concerning any inquiries by a specific council member.
 If the city manager or the city manager's staff's time is being dominated or misdirected by a council member, it is the city manager's responsibility to inform the mayor of the concern. - (d) The city manager will be held responsible for the professional and ethical behavior of himself/herself and the discipline of city staff members.
-The city manager is also responsible for seeing that city staff receives the education and information necessary to address the issues facing municipal government. - (e) The mayor will inform the city manager of any conflicts arising between the city staff and the council and the city manager will address and attempt to resolve any such conflicts. - (f) All staff members shall show respect and courtesy to each other, each council member, and the public at all times.
-Staff members are also responsible for making objective, professional presentations to ensure public confidence in the process. - (g) The city manager, after an election, will make sure that staff has prepared information needed for the orientation of new council members and inform them of any Texas Municipal League conferences and seminars available.
+The city manager is also responsible for seeing that city staff receives the education and information necessary to address the issues facing municipal government.

+- (e) The mayor will inform the city manager of any conflicts arising between the city staff and the council and the city manager will address and attempt to resolve any such conflicts. - (f) The city manager shall direct all staff members to show respect and courtesy to each other, each council member, and the public at all times.
+The city manager shall also hold staff members responsible for making objective, professional presentations to ensure public confidence in the process. - (g) The city manager, after an election, will make sure that staff has prepared information needed for the orientation of new council members and inform them of any Texas Municipal League conferences and seminars available.
 The city manager will also be responsible for meeting personally with new council members and informing them about city facilities and procedures.